-In Chile, Orange Thin Layer Cake are very, very popular and the best filling combination can be a matter of in-depth discussion my personal favorite is dulce de leche, but close behind is orange curd-like the one shown here.
+Panqueque Naranja Orange Thin Layer Cake is trendy in Chile, and the best-filling combination can be a matter of in-depth discussion.
+My personal favorite is dulce de leche, but close behind is orange curd-like, the one shown here.
 Usually, this cake is bought at the bakery.
-Even my mother, a very accomplished baker, never did it at home.
-But that is not an option for me here in Houston, that’s why I spend last year experimenting how to achieve this awesome cake with moderate work.
+My mother, a very accomplished baker, never did it at home.
+But that is not an option for me here in Houston.
+That’s why I spent last year experimenting with how to achieve this fabulous cake with moderate work.

-The method, I know, it sounds weird, but I have done it at least ten times always with great results (I have used dulce de leche, jams and ganache for fillings).
+The method, I know, sounds weird, but I have done it at least ten times, always with fantastic results (I have used dulce de leche, jams, and ganache for fillings).
 Remember to use only the broiler setting on the maximum heat (and nothing else, no fan).
-And yes, I know you are wandering Did she meant for the first crepe to be “baked” 10-12 times?
-And the answer is YES, but as the heat only comes from above, it doesn’t overcook or hardens.
-Remember to make the filling the day before and kept refrigerated until ready to use.
+And yes, I know you are wandering.
+Did she mean the first crepe to be “baked” 10-12 times?
+And the answer is YES, but as the heat only comes from above, it doesn’t overcook or harden.
+Remember to make the filling the day before and keep it refrigerated until ready to use.

-MAYBE YOU WILL ALSO LIKE THIS RECIPE: EASY DULCE DE LECHE FLAN
+MAYBE YOU WILL ALSO LIKE THE RECIPE: EASY DULCE DE LECHE FLANPrint

 For the filling,

 - 3 oranges, grated orange peel, and juice

 - 500 grams of granulated sugar

 - 1 teaspoon of cornstarch dissolved in 1 tablespoon of cold water, optional